Internal Bousfield Localizations

 \section{Construction}

 We fix a universe $\bU$.
 Let $(\cC,W)$ be a $\bU$-small pseudo-model category, $\cD_0$ a proper, cellular model category, $\DCop$ the model category of functors from $\cCop$ to $\cD_0$.
-It is also a proper, cellular model category (Thm 13.1.14 and Prop 12.1.5 of \cite{Hi}).
+It is also a proper, cellular model category (Thm 13.1.14 and Prop.
+12.1.5 of \cite{Hi}).
 We aim to take left and right Bousfield localizations of $\DCop$ with respect to certain classes of maps, in a generalized sense.
 By this we mean we will use internal Hom objects in the definition of homotopy function complexes instead of Hom sets.
 We will prepare the ground for operating such localizations.
 This is what ``construction" is in reference to.
-We will first introduce $\Gamma = \{h_y \rarr h_x \;|\; x \rarr y \in W^{\op} \}$, where $h_a = \Hom_{\cC}(-,a)$ and $W$ denotes the class of weak equivalences in $\cC$.
+We will first introduce $\Gamma^0 = \{h_y \rarr h_x \;|\; x \rarr y \in W^{\op} \}$, where $h_a = \Hom_{\cC}(-,a)$ and $W$ denotes the class of weak equivalences in $\cC$.
 This collection is enlarged to $\Gamma = \Gamma^0 \oT \DCop$ and we construct $\LGDCop = \DCopw$, the internal left Bousfield localization of $\DCop$ with respect to $\Gamma$.
 This should provide a notion of category of pre-stacks, since such a localization in particular provides a localization with respect to $\Gamma^0$. \\

 From that point forward, we will introduce a class $K_0$ of objects in $\DCopw$ and consider the class $\cK_0$ of internal $K_0$-colocal equivalences.
 We will then construct $R_{\cK_0} \DCopw$ the internal right Bousfield localization of $\DCopw$ with respect to $\cK_0$, and this will constitute a first step towards defining a generalized notion of stacks on $\cC$.\\

 Many of the results we will discuss in this work are stated and proved in the classical sense in \cite{Hi}.
 To make comparison with those original statements easier, next to each claim we will put in bracket the original indexation in \cite{Hi} along with ``mod", indicating that we are stating a modified version thereof.\\